rhunce/ReactMiniChallenge/README.md

 ### Installation

-Clone this repo to your local computer and navigate to the root folder
+To get started:

+Navigate to the project Directory

 ```sh
 $ cd ReactMiniChallenge